-The project holder shall demonstrate that he or she holds land tenure on the property where the project activities are taking place, at least during the period of quantification of GHG reductions or removals.
-If the project holder does not represent the "landowner" he shall demonstrate that he has an agreement with the holder of the land tenure right.
+The project holder shall demonstrate legal land tenure or rights to use the land where project activities take place, at least for the duration of the GHG reductions or removals quantification period.
+If the project holder is not the landowner, they shall provide evidence of a valid agreement with the holder of the land tenure rights.

-14 Risk Management
+14 Risk assessment and management